 Serving In Mission longs for the whole of humanity to hear the gospel of Jesus Christ and we need workers to make that happen.

-So it was a great answer to prayer that the number of SIM UK long-term missionaries increased during the 2013-14 financial year to 91, with 45 short-term associates.
+The number of SIM UK long-term missionaries was similar to the previous financial year at 96, with 44 short-term associates.
 They served in 30 countries, and were supported by individuals, churches and trusts.

-Our total income was £3,044,000 — £8,000 more than our expenditure.
-Of that, 93 per cent came from donations by individuals, churches and trusts; three per cent from legacies; and four per cent from investment income.
+Our total income was £3,354,000.
+Of that, 95 per cent came from donations by individuals, churches and trusts; two per cent from legacies; and three per cent from interest, dividends, rent etc.

 They are being funded by a generous legacy, which we received in 2009.
 That money is running out so a key focus of our work for this year is to seek more donations so we can keep six mobilisers covering the whole of the UK.

 For the full audited accounts please contact the office or visit SIM International (UK) in the Charity Commission website.

 James Niblett, Finance & Stewardship Director